AstroStucky/website/content/pages/about-me.md

 ## Research Interests

 Investigates how robotics and artificial intelligence can assist in the search for life throughout the universe.
-While with the **SETI Institute** working at **NASA Ames Research Center** I participated in experiments to improve autonomous drilling in extraterrestrial environments such as Mars and Europa.[^1]
+While with the **SETI Institute** working at **NASA Ames Research Center** I participated in experiments to improve autonomous drilling in extraterrestrial environments such as Mars and Europa.

-[^1]: Test of footnotes

 Presently, I contribute to an open-source virtual lander testbed for Europa, and other icy worlds, called [*Ocean Worlds Autonomy Testbed for Exploration Research & Simulation* (*OceanWATERS*)](https://github.com/nasa/ow_simulator#ocean-worlds-autonomy-testbed-for-exploration-research--simulation-oceanwaters).
 OceanWATERS enables researchers to develop lander autonomy to address the challenges of missions on icy worlds in out the outer solar system.